-Today we lament the tragically early death of Percy Bysshe Shelley, drowned when his schooner sank in a sudden violent storm in the Gulf of Spezia.
+Today we lament the tragically early death of Percy Bysshe Shelley, drowned when his schooner sank in a sudden violent storm in the Gulf of La Spezia.
 He was twenty-nine years old.
 Ten days later, his body washed ashore and, in accordance with Italian quarantine laws, was burned on the beach in front of a small group of mourners including his friend and fellow Romantic, Lord Byron.
 As the flames subsided, the writer Edward Trelawny plucked the poet’s undamaged heart from the funeral pyre.
 Shelley’s famous widow, Mary, kept it for the rest of her days.
-In a final cosmic joke, the unfinished poem in which Shelley was engaged at the time of his death – The Triumph of Life – breaks off with the last line the young visionary wrote: “Then what is Life?”
+In a final cosmic joke, the unfinished poem in which Shelley was engaged at the time of his death – The Triumph of Life – breaks off with the last line the young visionary would ever write: “Then what is Life?”
 He died before he could give us the answer.

-So spectacularly dramatic was the death of this World Genius that his artistic legacy has been hijacked by the otherworldly realm of myth.
+So spectacularly dramatic was the death of this World Genius that his artistic legacy has been hijacked by the otherworldly realm of Myth.
 The unruly and often scandalous events of Shelley’s brief life equally hastened the sensationalising: expulsion from Oxford, disinheritance, passionate love affairs, elopement, reckless excursions, intense friendships with other remarkable poets, utopian idealism, experiments with free love, exile, ostracism.
 All conspired to create a legend that has oftentimes eclipsed his brilliance.
 The most neglected of all the great Romantics – dismissed during his lifetime and for decades afterwards as a tortured, ruffle-collared “beautiful but ineffectual angel” – Shelley’s legacy remains askew.
 Though recognised as one of the finest lyric poets in the English language, his best-known poems – Ode to the West Wind, To a Skylark, and his elegy to John Keats, Adonais – are in fact amongst his least representative.
-For Percy Bysshe Shelley was the most radical poet since Lucretius and the most revolutionary figure of his day.
+For Percy Bysshe Shelley was the most radical poet since Lucretius and one of the most revolutionary figures of his day.

-The twelve years of Shelley’s adult life was a period of uninterrupted tyranny.
+The twelve turbulent years of Shelley’s adult life was a period of uninterrupted tyranny.
 And with astonishing feats of vision, intellect and imagination, the young Romantic gave poetic voice to the yearnings of the underclasses.
-In epics like Queen Mab, Prometheus Unbound, the Revolt of Islam and the Masque of Anarchy, he took to task the institutions of oppression – class, religion, education, the State – and, like a proto-Marx in rhyme, urged the British masses to:
+In epics like Queen Mab, Prometheus Unbound, the Revolt of Islam and the Masque of Anarchy, he took to task the institutions of oppression – class, religion, education, the State – and, like a proto-Marx in rhyme, urged the British masses: